 But with all of that being said, we have developed a process for how to make a cold call that simplifies all of the complexity and is designed to produce better results.
-You can either use this process if you are making calls, or this process can greatly improve how you train new sales hires to cold call if you are a sales manager.
+You can either use this process if you are making calls, or this process can significantly improve how you train new sales hires to cold call if you are a sales manager.

 Prepare Your Sales Pitch First